 The biggest issue that Wong faced was the need to understand cultural nuances — especially since she isn’t a native speaker of half the languages in the 14 markets she oversees.

-“Even the markets that share English as their main language can be cultural opposites — for example, India and Hong Kong, or Japan and Australia, ” she says.
+“Even the markets that share English as their main language can be cultural opposites — for example, India vs Hong Kong, or Singapore vs Australia, ” she says.
 “Add to that different stages of technological adoption, different population sizes, varied government support for internet access and you have yourself a very complicated spreadsheet.”

 This means that Wong has to be in close contact with the leads in each market.
 “They have their ears to the ground and fingers on the pulse of what their market needs,” she says.
 “They’re our guiding light for the types of content needed in their respective markets.
 Our job is then to take in all content requests, consolidate what we can, make sure that there are no unnecessary overlaps and then try to pre-empt what our readers will want to know months down the road.
 It’s definitely a balancing act.”

-For imported content that doesn’t need to be re-framed for APAC, they operate on a push and pull setup.
+For imported content that doesn’t need to be re-framed for APAC, they operate on a ‘Push & Pull’ setup.
 This means that 1) the global team flags out content for them, and 2) they browse through sister Think With Google sites around the world to identify articles that might be interesting in their markets.
 They then import English content and flag them to the APAC sites in their local language — for example, Japanese, Korean, Chinese (for Taiwan) and Thai.
 The local language site leads then localise whatever is applicable to their market.

 Instead, they prefer to take the global approach and re-write the piece based on their own data and insights.

 When the global site was launched, the Think With Google team spoke with its customers to see how they could help them stay informed.
 The consistent feedback loop (looking at the data and listening to their audience) informs their content strategy, including the topics covered, the formats they use, how their content is crafted and how it is promoted.